fourjuaneight/blog/content/posts/on-large-photo-libraries.md

 ---
 title: "On Large Photo Libraries"
-seo_title: "Having Lots of Photos is a Fucking Nightmare"
+seo_title: "Having Lots of Photos is a Nightmare"
 description: "Taking and sharing photos is a cornerstone of the iOS experience.
 Yet Apple has inundated us with features without ensuring the user experience is improved."
 date: 2023-05-12
 tags: